Nepinalone

 Nepinalone is a cough suppressant.
 Its brand names include Placatus, Tussolvina, and Nepitus.

 The effect is evident after 20–30 minutes after administration and persists for at least 4 hours.
 It acts primarily at the level of the CNS, but also shows a slight activity in inhibiting the bronchospasm.
 In such use, it is less effective than codeine and more effective than dextromethorphan in inhibiting the tussive stimulus.

-Synthesis

-The starting material is called 2-Phenylpropanoyl Chloride [22414-26-2].
-This is reacted with ethylene in the presence of aluminum trichloride catalyst to give 1-methyl-2-tetralone [66405-14-9] (1).
-Base catalyzed alkylation of this with 1-(2-chloroethyl)piperidine [1932-03-2] (2) gives Nepinalone (3).